Parallel Exploration for Product Catalogs

 How Is Parallel Exploration Being Deployed by Chusable?

-A number of important on-line vendors make it possible for affiliates to design alternative websites and applications to access their product catalogs.
+A number of important on-line vendors make it possible for affiliates to design alternative websites and applications that access their product catalogs.
 As a first step of exploitation, Chusable has been developing and testing a website based on Parallel Exploration as an affiliate of one of these vendors.
-The website will be available to web toward the end of 2017.

 Chusapedia: Analysing and Designing Choice-Supporting Interventions

 - a website for helping customers choose products on-line

 - a small part of a mobile application that helps users choose a method to perform a particular task

 - a multi-month, multi-person behavior change program to encourage people to eat healthier food

 More generally, a choice-supporting intervention is any set of measures taken to help people make choices in a particular context.

 Analysing an existing intervention – or designing a new or improved one – requires the application of a wide range of knowledge about how people make choices and how they can be helped to make better choices.